DeSanto-Shinawi syndrome: Genetics

 The condition is caused by WAC mutations that result in a loss of function via either mRNA decay or protein truncation.
 Most cases of DESSH syndrome are not inherited and affected people typically have no history of the disorder in their family.
 The genetic changes in the WAC gene occur as random events during the formation of reproductive cells (eggs and sperm) or in early embryonic development.
 There are 2-3 familial recurrences due to a presumed germline mosaicism.
 The condition is inherited in an autosomal dominant manner.

 Diagnosis

 The diagnosis is usually made on patients by technologies such as exome sequencing or whole exome sequencing.
-Because the recognizable facial features in many patients, it is expected that clinicians would be able to make a clinical diagnosis based on physical exam but molecular confirmatory studies are usually needed.
+Because of the recognizable facial features in many patients, clinicians may be able to make a clinical diagnosis based on a physical exam, but molecular confirmatory studies are usually needed.

 Treatment

-Currently there is no cure for DESSH syndrome and the treatment relies on managing its symptoms.
+Currently there is no cure for DESSH syndrome, and the treatment relies on managing its symptoms.
 Children with DESSH often require several forms of support, including physical therapy, occupational therapy and speech therapy.

 The treatment also involves screening for autism, neurological issues, ocular abnormalities and kidney deficits.

-Multiple specialists can be involved in the management of children with DESSH syndrome including developmental pediatricians, neurologists, gastroenterologists, ophthalmologists, psychologists, psychiatrists and geneticists.
+Multiple specialists can be involved in the management of children with DESSH syndrome, including developmental pediatricians, neurologists, gastroenterologists, ophthalmologists, psychologists, psychiatrists and geneticists.